nickchase/k0s/docs/runtime.md

     EOF
     ```

-    At this point, you can use gVisor runtime for your workloads:
+    At this point, you can use the gVisor runtime for your workloads:

     ```yaml
     apiVersion: v1